allindark/NgSwitchery/README.md

 You may also wish to look at how to achieve this with [pure CSS](https://github.com/abpetkov/switchery/issues/13).

 ##Notice on Version
-This project reach milestone version, while not bundled with nice unit test, because of CI with phantomjs and some other reasons, so be careful considering production.
+This project reach milestone version, while not bundled with nice unit test, because of CI with phantomjs and some other reasons.

-Till now, it has supported data bidirectional binding and ng-disable directive.
+On the other hand, till now, it has supported data bidirectional binding and ng-disable directive.
 I write one example to check correctness and it is production ready.